-Have you ever been at the thrift store and have seen lamps that look like this one?
+Have you ever been at the thrift store and saw an ugly lamp that look like this one?

 I’m sure you have.